a-fahim/Machine-Learning-Algorithms/README.md

 # Machine Learning Algorithms
-Machine learning algorithms is a master's course in the field of "algorithms and computations" presented at the University of Tehran.
+Machine learning algorithms is a master's course in algorithms and computations presented at the University of Tehran.